 CWC Ironhand Drilling is a growth-oriented oil and gas drilling contractor that was founded and built around our most valuable asset: our people.
 As a result, we are continually pursuing enthusiastic, self-motivated, positive candidates that will complement the CWC Ironhand Drilling team.

 We are accepting applications for experienced personnel: drillers, derrickhands, motorhands, floorhands, and leasehands.
 We are also accepting applications from inexperienced candidates with a heavy labour background.
 We thank all candidates for their interest in CWC Ironhand Drilling.

-Please use the application form ONLY at right.
-CWC Ironhand Drilling will only accept online applications.
+Please use the on-line application form as CWC Ironhand Drilling will only accept online applications.

 New to the drilling industry?